lauradragoi/lauracd/_posts/2020-10-09-top-10-non-tech-skills-software-engineer.md

 ## 9. Time management skills

-There are so many ways in which you can make software better.
+There are many ways in which you can make software better.
 You can refactor it to use that fancy new technology.
 You could add those feature requests that clients have been dreaming about.
 You could fix that annoying bug that has been there since last quarter.
-Time however is a limited resource and the only thing that is sure is that you will not be able to do everything.
+Time, however, is a limited resource so you will not be able to do everything.
 Setting the right priorities (and sticking to them!) is mandatory.
 Thinking you can just put in a few extra hours to finish that one thing is naive and will only lead to unhappiness and burnout in the long run.

 ## 10. Kindness